How to buy AVJennings (AVJ) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-AVJennings Limited is a real estate-development business based in Australia.
-AVJennings shares (AVJ) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-AVJennings has a trailing 12-month revenue of around $311.1 million.
+AVJennings is a real estate-development business based in Australia.
+AVJennings shares (AVJ) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+AVJennings has a trailing 12-month revenue of around $313.4 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in AVJennings